For the social and political visibility of sexually diverse women.

 Born in Plessisville, Judith Gagnon presents her first novel Au-delà du devoir published by Homoromance Éditions.
 The young author explains her motivations behind writing, but also her journey as a young lesbian, moving from a small town to the big city.

-Step into the offices of the QLN/QLN - Quebec Lesbian Network - Women of Sexual Diversity, with Jessie Bordeleau, President of the organization since 2014.
+Step into the offices of the QLN/QLN - Quebec Lesbian Network - Women of Sexual Diversity, with Jessie Bordeleau, President of the organization from 2015 to 2018.

 Discover the fascinating journey of Martine Roy, an activist with the LGBTQ + community for over 20 years involved in Pride at Work Canada.
 In this video, she discusses her career in the Canadian Armed Forces.
 She was formerly dismissed for homosexuality, which she campaigned against for many years, finally to receive an apology from the federal government, issued by Prime Minister Justin Trudeau last November.
 (Film in French)